-All surface waters of the Commonwealth are assigned one of the following anti-degradation categories: Outstanding National Resource Water (ONRW), Exceptional Water (EW), Impaired Water (IW) or High Quality Water (HQ)[401 KAR 10:030].
+All surface waters of the Commonwealth are assigned one of the following anti-degradation categories: Outstanding National Resource Water (ONRW), Exceptional Water (EW), Impaired Water (IW) or High Quality Water (HQ) [401 KAR 10:030].

-Surface waters categorized as an IW are listed in Kentucky's most recently approved Integrated Report to Congress on the Condition of Water Resources in Kentucky - Volume II.
-303(d) List of Surface Waters.
+Surface waters categorized as an IW are listed for non-support of uses in Kentucky's most recently approved Integrated Report to Congress on the Condition of Water Resources in Kentucky.
+The 305 (b) List identifies stream segments that do not support their use designation.
+However, Outstanding State Resource Waters, Exceptional Waters, and waters found only as mercury or methylmercury impaired for fish consumption shall not be categorized as impaired for anti-degradation purposes[401 KAR 10:030].

-The following table lists the stream use classifications associated with this permit.
+The following table lists the stream use classifications and anti-degradation category associated with this permit.